Volunteer Management System (VMS)

 002: BCMG Monthly Meeting Seminars

-Monthly Meetings are only 1 CEU regardless of meeting duration.
+Monthly Meetings are only 1 CE regardless of meeting duration.

 003: Advanced Training

-This Project is reserved for MGs taking advanced classes such as Composting, Greenhouse Management, Irrigation Efficiency, Rainwater Harvesting, Texas Superstars, etc. These courses require the MG to make presentations and conduct classes to earn their certificate; those Volunteer Hours should be logged to Project 0100 – Community Outreach.
+This Project is reserved for MGs taking advanced classes such as Composting, Greenhouse Management, Irrigation Efficiency, Rainwater Harvesting, Texas Superstars, etc. These courses require a fee, a specified number of AT Volunteer Hours must be performed, and possibly make presentations and/or conduct classes to earn their certificate.
+MGs must maintain their own personal log of their AT Volunteer Hours and NOT use VMS for these classes.

 VOLUNTEER HOUR (VH) CODES